Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 @figure{/technical_overview/images/0008.png, "Display of shape cross-section and dimensions"}

-For more details see @ref occt_user_guides__visualization "Visualization User's Guide".
+For more details, see @ref occt_user_guides__visualization "Visualization User's Guide".

 The visualization of OCCT topological shapes by means of VTK library provided by VIS component is described in a separate @ref occt_user_guides__vis "VTK Integration Services" User's Guide.